gpostill/AIME25-AI-Workshop/README.md

 Discussion can be done out of order and based on their relevance to the gorup present.
 We have number the discussions in order of the development --> deployment pipeline.
 Click discussion to navigate direclty to the discussion document.

+---

+## 🎯 Case Study Learning Objectives

+By the end of this case study, participants will be able to:
+- Compare trade-offs between model complexity and clinical utility
+- Understand how data modality affects model performance
+- Identify validation gaps and fairness concerns
+- Reflect on the ethical and implementation implications of AI in healthcare

+---